tldr-pages/tldr/pages/common/sdk.md

 `sdk list`

-- List all versions of a SDK:
+- List all versions of an SDK:

 `sdk list {{sdk_name}}`